 Gaits and movement are a critical part of reading what tracks have to say.
-In this workshop we will study how animals move and how their movement is expressed in their tracks.
-We will discuss the meaning of baseline behavior and exceptions to it, and the science of pressure releases-how ground responds to movement and gives us an extremely accurate way to read animal movement.
+In this workshop, we will study how animals move and how their movement is expressed in their tracks.
+We will discuss the meaning of baseline behavior and exceptions to it, and the science of pressure releases—the science of how the ground responds to pressure and gives us an extremely accurate way to read animal movement.

 FEATHER, HAIR, AND BONE ANALYSIS